TammyEdwards/Data-Analysis-Portfolio/README.md

 **Python**

 The SafetyData and Security_Report projects data were sourced from the dailies for a month.
-It categorizes three major causes of death and the week of its occurence.
-It is aimed at identifying the major cause of death, the patterns of these occurences and most affected States and Zones.
-These analyses allows for a better understanding of what resources are used in managing the issues of insecurity and how these resources are allocated.
+It categorizes three major causes of death and the week of its occurrence.
+It is aimed at identifying the major cause of death, the patterns of these occurrences and most affected States and Zones.
+These analyses allow for a better understanding of what resources are used in managing the issues of insecurity and how these resources are allocated.